austere and hospitable spirit of the North Caucasus

-The smallest republic in Russia will give odds to many regions in the beauty of nature, in the number of historical monuments and ancient folk traditions.
-Ingushetia impresses with deep gorges and high mountain ranges of the Caucasus, the hospitality of local residents, as well as the ancient towers of the Galgai - the ancestors of the Ingush.
+The smallest republic in Russia will give odds to many regions in the beauty of nature, the number of historical monuments and antiquity of folk traditions.
+Ingushetia amazes with deep gorges and high mountain ranges of the Caucasus, the hospitality and hospitality of local residents, as well as the ancient towers of the Galgais - the ancestors of the Ingush.
 A trip here will bring a sea of new discoveries and impressions, because Ingushetia is a real open-air museum!

 Top 10 interesting places to visit:

 Tower of Concord, Magas

 Memorial of memory and glory of the Republic of Ingushetia, Nazran

 Tower complex Vovnushki

 Erzi tower complex